Lokesh-MCA-12/Lokesh-MCA-12/README.md

 - ☁️ **Cloud & DevOps** — AWS, Docker, Kubernetes, cloud-native architectures
 - 📐 **System Design** — Building systems that are clean, maintainable, and built to last

 I bring analytical thinking, a proactive mindset, and a genuine commitment to writing code that creates measurable impact.
-Currently open to opportunities in **Data Engineering**, **Software Engineering**, and related tech roles.
+Currently open to opportunities in **Azure Data Engineering**, **Data Engineering**, and related tech roles.
 Let's build something great together 🚀

 ---